+44 (0) 207 8227325

 Tom acted for MC Harvey in a claim brought by Cheryl Cole in breach of privacy and defamation concerning an interview given by MC Harvey in 2011 in which he discussed a relationship with Cheryl Cole.

-Tom has recently been advising a national cricket association in a commercial dispute over broadcasting rights to show matches involving the national team.
+Tom has recently been advising an overseas national cricket association in an extremely high value commercial dispute over broadcasting rights to show matches involving the national team in a third country territory.

 Tom is acting for Chelsea FC in this claim by Adrian Mutu in the European Court of Human Rights.
 It will be the first time the Strasbourg Court has considered the CAS system and its compliance with human rights standards.